ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

       ![](assets/installed.png)

     * Being Edited
-      <br/>: Being edited Add-ons are in this category listed and you can add or remove contents to them.
-If you click RMB on a being edited Add-ons, you can select "complete the edit" or "delete".
+      <br/>: Being edited Add-ons are listed in this category and you can add or remove contents to them.
+If you click RMB on a being edited Add-on, you can select "complete the edit" or "delete".

       ![](assets/edited2.png)